 Political Context

-Federal government sources have yet to issue an official response.
+Government sources have yet to issue an official response.

 Reactions

-Supporters of El Rufai argue that the arrest reflects political intimidation and suppression of dissent.
+- Supporters of El Rufai argue that the arrest reflects political intimidation and suppression of dissent.

-Critics, however, caution that such claims of wiretapping by private individuals raise serious legal and ethical concerns.
+- Critics, however, caution that such claims of wiretapping by private individuals raise serious legal and ethical concerns.

-They urge both the government and El Rufai to clarify the circumstances surrounding the arrest and surveillance claims.
+- Civil society groups are calling for transparency, urging both the government and El Rufai to clarify the circumstances surrounding the arrest and surveillance claims.

 This development underscores growing tensions within Nigeria’s political landscape.